 target,

-dispatchQueue.push({event, listeners});
+);dispatchQueue.push({event, listeners});

-let activeElement = null;
+}}/*** For IE shims*/let activeElement = null;

 let activeElementInst = null;

-function shouldUseChangeEvent(elem: Instance | TextInstance) {
+/*** SECTION: handle `change` event*/function shouldUseChangeEvent(elem: Instance | TextInstance) {

 const nodeName = elem.nodeName && elem.nodeName.toLowerCase();